Women in Syria: Domestic violence

 A study covering the low-income women in Aleppo, an area where domestic abuse is more likely due to the tribal nature of the area, shows that physical abuse (battering at least 3 times in the last year) was found in 23% of the investigated women in 2003, 26% amongst married women.
 Regular abuse (battering at least once weekly) was found in 3.3% of married women, with no regular abused reported by non-married women.
 The prevalence of physical abuse amongst country residents was 44.3% compared to 18.8% amongst city residents.
 In most cases (87.4%) the abuse was inflicted by the husband, and in 9.5% of cases, the abuse was inflicted by more than one person.
 Correlates of physical abuse were women's education, religion, age, marital status, economic status, mental distress, smoking and residence.
-In 2022, news of the death of Ayat Al-Rifai called attention to the lack of criminal codes in Syrian law addressing domestic violence as an crime.
+In 2022, news of the death of Ayat Al-Rifai called attention to the lack of criminal codes in Syrian law addressing domestic violence as a crime.
 Judges must drop domestic violence cases if the victim withdraws her complaint, even when medical evidence shows harm.
 They must also dismiss cases where the injury does not prevent the victim from returning to work after ten days.

-Road to recovery
+Post-war developments

 After the Syrian conflict which occurred in 2011, it caused lots of damage to the physical and mental wellbeing of the women within Syria.
 Due to the war leaving many dead and displaced, and damaging the infrastructure of homes, it left a lot of women stuck and with lots of confusion on what to do.
-Government and military efforts only helped for a while, so the women of Syria decided to take their own course of action.
-Since 2011, the UN Women Regional Office proposed campaigns such as "It Takes A Women".
+Government and military efforts only helped for a while, so many women in Syria decided to take their own course of action.

+Since 2011, the UN's Women Regional Office for Arab States proposed campaigns such as "It Takes A Women".
 The purpose of this campaign is to raise awareness of the Syrian women activists who are involved within these peace protests.
 It also encourages stakeholders to take knowledge of women's role in building peace, and engage women in the peacebuilding process.

-2025
+As of 2024 many Syrian women remain as refugees unable to return to Syria.

-In 2025, it marks the 25th anniversary of the UN Security Council Resolution 1325.
+2025 marks the 25th anniversary of the UN Security Council Resolution 1325.
 This acknowledged the adverse effects that women faced due to conflict.
 It also resulted in the participation of women in negotiating and peacebuilding processes that would solidify the long last amounts of peace.
-According to the Wilson Center, there are studies that show that when women are included in the peace negotiations, there is a likeliehood of it last 2 years by 20% and 15 years by 35%.
+According to the Wilson Center, there are studies that show that when women are included in the peace negotiations, there is a likelihood of it last 2 years by 20% and 15 years by 35%.
 With the establishment of the new Syrian government, women have more of a voice and are able to take part in the leadership roles.
 Due to the new positions in leadership, the women have begun advocating for more inclusion and representation.